promisedong/Four-DO-DETR/README.md

 (2) brain tumor dataset

 The brain tumor detection dataset consists of medical images from MRI or CT scans, containing information about brain tumor presence, location, and characteristics.
-This dataset is essential for training computer vision algorithms to automate brain tumor identification, aiding in early diagnosis and treatment planning.
+This dataset is essential for training computer vision algorithms to automate identification.
+We use this baseline dataset to further evaluate our approach.

-The orignal brain tumor dataset can be found in the following repository: https://github.com/ultralytics/ultralytics/blob/main/ultralytics/cfg/datasets/brain-tumor.yaml.
+The orignal dataset can be found in the following repository: https://github.com/ultralytics/ultralytics/blob/main/ultralytics/cfg/datasets/brain-tumor.yaml.
 We also uploaded this dataset in this repository.